Macdonald triad

 The Macdonald triad (also known as the triad of sociopathy or the homicidal triad) is a set of three factors, the presence of any two of which are considered to be predictive of, or associated with, violent tendencies, particularly with relation to serial offenses.
 The triad was first proposed by psychiatrist J. M. Macdonald in "The Threat to Kill", a 1963 article in the American Journal of Psychiatry.
 Small-scale studies conducted by psychiatrists Daniel Hellman and Nathan Blackman, and then FBI agents John E. Douglas and Robert K. Ressler along with Ann Burgess, claimed substantial evidence for the association of these childhood patterns with later predatory behavior.
 Although it remains an influential and widely taught hypothesis, subsequent research has generally not validated this line of thinking.

 The triad links cruelty to animals, obsession with fire-setting, and persistent bedwetting past the age of five, to violent behaviors, particularly homicidal behavior and sexually predatory behavior.
-However, other studies claim to have not found statistically significant links between the triad and violent offenders.

 Further studies have suggested that these behaviors are actually more linked to childhood experience of parental neglect, brutality, or abuse.
 Some argue this in turn results in "homicidal proneness."
 The "triad" concept as a particular combination of behaviors linked to violence may not have any particular validity, however, and it has been called an urban legend.

-According to Douglas and his fellow researchers however, the triad behaviors are not causal when examining a relationship with later predatory behavior, but rather, are predictive of an increased likelihood of future behavior patterns, and give professionals a chance to halt some patterns before they progress.

 Arson

-Per Singer and Hensley (2004), arson or fire-setting is theorized to be a less severe or first shot at releasing aggression.
+Arson or fire-setting is theorized to be a less severe or first shot at releasing aggression.
 Extensive periods of humiliation have been found to be present in the childhoods of several adult serial killers.
 These repetitive episodes of humiliation can lead to feelings of frustration and anger, which need to somehow be released in order to return to a normal state of self-worth.
 However, the triad combination has been questioned in this regard also, and a review has suggested that this behavior is just one that can occur in the context of childhood antisocial behavior and is not necessarily predictive of later violence.